SAP-docs/abap-platform-trial-image/README.md

 We name the container *a4h* for easier reference in future commands.

-In the case you want to use [podman](https://podman.io/) instead of docker, please add also the parameter *-t* to correctly forward SIGINT to the container's init process.

 If you plan to stop and start the container to keep your changes in the system, it is recommended to also use the parameter *-agree-to-sap-license*.
 The parameter will make sure **you will not need to manually accept the license agreement**.

 After all the services are successfully started, it is a good idea to wait until the CPU load goes down and the amount of used Memory stops from growing before you attempt to logon to the system.